Clive Wigram, 1st Baron Wigram: Parentage and education

 Wigram was the son of Herbert Wigram.
 His grandfather the Reverend William Pitt Wigram was the ninth and youngest son of Sir Robert Wigram, 1st Baronet, who was a prominent merchant.
 Clive was educated at Winchester College, of which he later became a Fellow.
 After Winchester, he attended the Royal Military Academy, Woolwich.

 Military career

 After passing out from the Royal Military Academy in 1893, Wigram was commissioned a second lieutenant on 4 October.
 Wigram served in the Royal Artillery between 1893 and 1897 and in the British Indian Army from 1897.
 He was promoted to lieutenant on 22 September 1897 (with rank from 4 October 1896).
 Wigram joined the 18th (King George's Own) Bengal Lancers, and served on the Tirah Expedition in the North West Frontier from 1897 to 1898.
 From 1899 to 1904 he was Aide-de-Camp to the Viceroy of India Lord Curzon, an office he had already filled in 1895 (under the Earl of Elgin).
 He resigned (temporary) in January 1900 to serve with Kitchener's Horse in the Second Boer War, for which he was mentioned in despatches.
-He was promoted to captain on 4 October 1902.
+He was back as squadron officer in the 18th Bengal Lancers in April 1902, and was promoted to captain on 4 October 1902.